fsprojects/Paket/docs/content/index.md

 consider adding [samples][content] that can be turned into a documentation.
 You might also want to read [library design notes][readme] to understand how it works.

-The library is available under Public Domain license, which allows modification and redistribution for both commercial and non-commercial purposes.
+The library is available under MIT license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the [License file][license] in the GitHub repository.